 SOLUTION: Test the switch using a multimeter and replace it if necessary.

-15. Bad Starter Solenoid on a Predator Generator (Electric Start)
+15. Bad Starter Solenoid (Electric Start)

 You may hear a clicking or humming sound when you press the ignition switch button or turn the key (depending on your model) and your generator won’t start.
 Or, you may find the wiring is getting hot and beginning to smoke.